-During the fiscal year 2020 audit, the FFB's auditor, KPMG, LLP, noted no matters involving the internal control over financial reporting that they considered material weaknesses.
-The auditors' full report can be found online on Treasury's Office of the Inspector's General website: https://www.treasury.gov/about/organizational-structure/ig/Audit%20Reports%20and%20Testimonies/OIG-21-005.pdf.
+During the fiscal year 2021 audit, the FFB's auditor, KPMG, LLP, noted no matters involving the internal control over financial reporting that they considered a material weakness.

+The auditors' full report can be found online on Treasury's Office of the Inspector's General website: https://oig.treasury.gov/reports/audit-and-evaluation.